 She intervenes, “Okay, you two have had enough.
 We have no injuries, you got a good workout, Chan got to play around.
-Now I’m going to spot him a couple of quick sets and we’ll get dressed and hit the Diner.”
+Now I’m going to spot him a couple of quick sets and we’ll get dressed and hit the Village Diner.”

 Chan does bench presses, starting with ten reps at two fifty, then six at three hundred, finishing with a four hundred pounder.
 Nikko leans against the door seeing, not sure she is believing, the bar sags on both sides.
 He does two sets of squats, six reps with three fifty and two five hundred pound reps, Janah won’t let him do any more.
 A muscle pull would be a nuisance and she wants him in perfect working order on the trip.